Sweets & Dessert

 Reese's Pieces cookies laying on an antique baking sheet with a small glass of milk.

-• Freeze baked cookies for up to 3 months.
-Wrap them well and when you’re ready to eat them, thaw them at room temp.
+Store leftover cookies in an airtight container for 3–4 days.
+You can freeze baked and cooled cookies for up to 3 months.
+Just wrap them well and freeze them in an airtight container.
+When you’re ready to eat them, thaw them at room temp and enjoy.

-• You can also freeze the dough balls and bake from frozen—just add a minute or two to the bake time.
+You can also freeze the pre-scooped cookie dough balls and bake from frozen, just add a minute or two to the bake time or let them come up to room temperature and then bake as directed.

 Reese's Pieces cookies laying on an antique baking sheet with a small glass of milk.